-So, when is a risk worth taking?
+So, how can we do our own risk assessment and know when is a risk worth taking?
 Here’s how you can find out.

 We say it often here at COIN, but it’s true: Knowledge is power.
 The more you know, the better prepared you’ll be to make informed choices that can set you up for success.
 So, if you’re thinking about a decision that seems risky, don’t just leap – learn!

-The first thing to do is find out more.
+The first thing to do is find out more and do your own risk analysis.
 Thinking of starting your own small business?
 Talk to other local business owners to learn how they did it, or sign up for an entrepreneurship course at your local adult education center.

 Want to invest your money, but don’t know where to start?
 Check out our blog articles or speak to a trusted financial advisor.

 Debating whether to move to a new city?
 Compare job prospects and average salaries, housing costs, and quality of life scores to where you live now.
 You can also check out local news sites or spend a long weekend in town to get a sense of what day-to-day life is really like.